lxc/incus/doc/reference/storage_drivers.md

 ## Recommended setup

 The two best options for use with Incus are ZFS and Btrfs.
-They have similar functionalities, but ZFS is more reliable.
+They have similar functionalities, but ZFS is out-of-tree and never be mainlined.
+In the past Btrfs was considered unrealiable, however it is stable now as long as RAID 5/6 is avoided.

 Whenever possible, you should dedicate a full disk or partition to your Incus storage pool.
 Incus allows to create loop-based storage, but this isn't recommended for production use.